-Rachel Carroll has a background in law and grew up in coastal Ireland.
+Rachel Thurlby has a background in law and grew up in coastal Ireland.
 Because of this, she has an eye for detail but also a huge appreciation for nature and simple beauty.
 She is drawn to natural materials with a sense of place.

 Creating local jobs, supporting local communities, and using ethical and sustainable materials are central values.